tewhey-lab/MPRASuite/MPRAmodel/README.md

-# MPRA count analysis pipeline
+# MPRAmodel - Third Module in MPRASuite

 MPRAmodel.R:
       A series of functions to assist in analysis of MPRA count tables